Skip to content

 1. Footer subscribe form

-1. Go to your Ghost admin Settings > Membership > Access > Subscription access
+1. In Ghost admin, go to Settings > Membership > Access > Subscription access.

 Remove Ghost Portal / The Bottom Right Button